nagypeter/learning-library/developer-library/multicloud/helidon-verrazzano/install-verrazzano/install-verrazzano.md

     ![wait for installation to complete](images/13.png)

     > It takes around 15 to 20 minutes to complete the installation.
+To view the installation logs, go to the next commands.

 2. To find out how the installation process is going, you can copy and paste the following command in the *Cloud Shell* to monitor the console log.